DennisSchenkel/PP4-Cityfur/README.md

 User management
-- In the usecase of this app only the system admin should be allowed to create new users.
+- In the use case of this app only the system admin should be allowed to create new users.
 So there is no public registration form of any kind.

 Technologies and services used